 - A 12-year design life providing long-term service and reduced operating costs

 - An on-orbit, reprogrammable processor that can receive software uploads for improved system operation

 The first GPS IIF satellite was launched on May 27, 2010 and entered service on August 26, 2010.
 The second satellite, which launched on July 16, 2011, entered service on August 22, 2011.
 The third satellite launched on October 4, 2012, and entered service 22 days later.
 The fourth IIF was launched May 15, 2013, and entered service on June 21, 2013.
 On Feb.
-20, 2014, the fifth GPS IIF was launched, entered service May 30, 2014 following an extended navigation test.
+20, 2014, the fifth GPS IIF was launched and entered service May 30, 2014 following an extended navigation test.
 The sixth GPS IIF was launched May 16, 2014, and entered service June 10, 2014.
 The seventh was launched Aug.
 1, 2014, and entered service Sept.
 17, 2014. will undergo activation and checkout prior to entering service.
 The eighth was launched Oct.
 29, 2014, and is scheduled to enter service in December 2014.
 Boeing's innovative pulse-line manufacturing approach will deliver the IIF fleet on schedule.
 Similar to an airplane assembly line, the IIF pulse line efficiently moves a satellite from one work area to the next in a steady rhythm, like a pulse.

 In 2007, Boeing successfully assisted the Air Force in seamlessly deploying two new major ground control segment elements: Launch and Early Orbit, Anomaly Resolution, and Disposal Operations (LADO) and the Architecture Evolution Plan (AEP) Operational Control System (OCS).
 These systems have enhanced the performance of the current on-orbit GPS fleet while preparing to also operate the new GPS IIF satellites.